RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 # Starting point

 This breadbin Commodore 64 is in for some refurbish.
 I do not know if it works or not, but from the outside it looks to be in quite good condition.
-I can not see any real damage to it at all.
+I cannot see any real damage to it at all.
 There are some minor "burn marks" on the casing which is a result of cables which probably have been wrapped around the machine at some point.

 At the underside there are some scratches, but this is also quite minor.
 Also, since this is on the underside of the machine no one will notice anyway.
 The keycaps are a bit dirty, but I would not expect otherwise after so many years.
 And both the top- and bottom cover are quite yellowed.
 The keyboards feels good also.
 The topside of the keycaps are a bit yellowed.